terrainagency/ScrollSequence.js/README.md

 - [ ] Add support for media queries
 - [ ] Allow users to set their own scrollTrigger defaults
 - [ ] Allow users to set their own default color for debug

+# Known issues

+* data-height may violate the separation of concerns as it pertains more to animation than the content itself.

 ## License